 Find the slope of this function by differentiating the diode current with respect to the changes in applied voltage (vd) around the DC operating point (VD): (Pay close attention to the capitalization!
 Look at the connection between each step!)

-This is conductance (G = A/V) with units S (siemens), sometimes called ℧ mhos.
+This is conductance (G = A/V) with in siemens (S), sometimes called ℧ mhos.
 Alternatively, we may write this as a small-signal resistance (incremental slope of the \(v_D \, / \, i_D\) curve):

 \[r_d = \frac{n V_T}{I_D}\]